Israeli bombs target Gaza’s crowded Rafah as the US warns Israel against sending troops there - WTOP News

 WORKING FOR A CEASE-FIRE

-Israel’s 4-month-old air and ground offensive — among the most destructive in recent history — has killed over 27,700 Palestinians, driven most people from their homes and pushed a quarter of the population toward starvation.
+Israel’s 4-month-old air and ground offensive — among the most destructive in recent history — has killed 27,947 Palestinians and wounded more than 67,000, local health officials said Friday.
+The war has driven most people from their homes and pushed a quarter of the population toward starvation.

 Biden has said said he continues to work “tirelessly” to press Israel and Hamas to agree on an extended pause in fighting.
 A truce would be linked to the release of dozens of hostages, out of some 250 seized Oct.
 7, and still believed to be in Hamas captivity.